Sleeping with the Enemy: Plot

-Martin receives information indicating Laura may be alive.
-This is confirmed when he finds Laura's wedding ring, where she had flushed it down the toilet but it had failed to flush.
-He travels to Chloe's nursing home, posing as a detective, and learns that Chloe's "nephew" has just visited.
-Laura, disguised as a man, is also at the nursing home, and barely misses encountering Martin.
+Martin learns that Laura had taken swim lessons, leading him to believe she did not drown and is alive.
+This is confirmed when he finds Laura's wedding ring in the toilet, which had not properly flushed as she had believed.
+Martin travels to Chloe's nursing home, masquerading as a detective, and learns that Chloe's "nephew" has just visited.
+Laura, disguised as a man, is also at the nursing home and barely misses encountering Martin.
 Martin discovers Laura's whereabouts and learns about Ben.
-He trails the couple to Laura's house and breaks in while she and Ben are outside.
-Laura notices the small clues Martin deliberately left inside the house, the hand towels being perfectly aligned and the contents of the kitchen cabinets rearranged to Martin's exact standards.
+He trails the couple to Laura's new house and breaks in while she and Ben are outside.
+He also stalks them during their date at a local carnival.
+When Laura returns home, she notices the small clues Martin deliberately left inside the house: the hand towels perfectly aligned and the contents of the kitchen cabinets lined up to Martin's exacting standards.

-Martin confronts Laura and Ben breaks down the door and struggles with Martin, who knocks him unconscious.
-As he aims a gun at Ben, Laura distracts him, then knees his groin.
+Martin then confronts Laura as Ben smashes the door down and attempts to subdue Martin, who knocks him unconscious.
+As Martin aims his gun at Ben, Laura distracts him by slamming her knee into his groin.
 She grabs Martin's gun and holds him at gunpoint.
-As Laura calls the police, Martin expects her to tell the police to protect her from him, as she had done in the past, but Laura shocks Martin by informing the police she killed an intruder, and then shoots Martin three times.
-Wounded from the shots, Martin seizes Laura by the hair and grabs the gun, aiming it at her in a desperate attempt to kill her, but the gun clicks empty.
+As Laura calls the police, Martin expects her to tell the police to protect her from him, as she had done in the past, but Laura shocks Martin by informing the police she has killed an intruder and then shoots Martin three times in the chest.
+A wounded Martin seizes Laura by the hair and grabs the gun, aiming it at her in a desperate attempt to kill her, but the gun clicks empty.
 Martin then dies from his wounds, while Laura and Ben embrace and wait for the police.